xs-es/ucc/docs/source/user_guide.rst

 - ``transpiler_passes`` consisting of submodules, each designed to perform a different optimization pass on the circuit.

 These include the passes listed in ``UCC_Default1``, along with others for specialized use.
-The full list of transpiler passes available in UCC can be found in the :doc:`API-doc`.
+The full list of transpiler passes available in UCC can be found in the :doc:`api`.

 Customization